 We have all heard the horror stories of college graduates with staggering debt and little hope of repaying it before retiring.
 The obvious cause of the problem is the seemingly ever-increasing cost of college.
 But here’s the thing.
 When you read the stories about graduates struggling with student loans after graduation, you’ll almost always see that they had alternatives to the large student loans they ended up with.
 With the high cost of college, more than ever teens need their parents to provide financial guidance when applying to college.
-Unfortunately, rather than supplying a financial reality check, too many parents make the situation worse by doing the following:
+Unfortunately, rather than supplying a financial reality check, too many parents planning for college make the situation worse by making the following mistakes:

-1. Wait until the senior year in high school to have the money talk-or worse, never have the money talk
+1. Uncomfortable Mistake: Wait until the senior year in high school to have the money talk-or worse, never have the money talk

-2. Don’t estimate your Expected Family Contribution (EFC) or use Net Price Calculators (NPC)
+2. Serious Mistake: Don’t estimate your Expected Family Contribution (EFC) or use Net Price Calculators (NPC)

-You really can’t target the schools most likely to meet your family’s financial needs without knowing your EFC or using the school’s NPC.
+You really can’t target the schools most likely to meet your family’s financial needs without knowing your EFC (soon to be known as the Student Aid Index) or using the school’s NPC.
 Of course, you can’t know for certain how much financial aid a school will award you until you’re actually accepted.
-However, knowing your EFC and using the school’s NPC allows you to make sure your college list include schools more likely to provide generous merit or need-based aid.
+However, knowing your EFC and using the school’s NPC allows you to make sure your college list includes schools more likely to provide generous merit or need-based aid.

 Unless you’re good with paying the full cost of college, submit the FAFSA.
 If nothing else, the student will be eligible for lower cost loans, loan consolidation programs, and state aid programs.

 4. Blowing your Retirement Mistake: Take out PLUS Loans